Te Mahere Pāmu Wai Māori

 Freshwater farm plans

 Freshwater farm plans help farmers and growers identify, manage, and reduce the impact of farming on the freshwater environment.
-The tool was introduced as part of the Essential Freshwater Package.
+The tool was introduced as part of Ministry for the Environment's essential freshwater package

 These regulations haven't started for our region yet.
 But as early as now, you should get familiar with the process and start thinking about how you can manage and ease environmental risks on your farm.